 Rumtek Monastery - headquarters of the Dharma Chakra Centre.

 Changu (Tsomgo) Lake - 36 kms from Gangtok at an altitude of 3776 m.
-The lake is on the Nathu La Highway, the ancient trade toute
+The lake is on the Nathu La Highway, the ancient trade toute between Gangtok and Lhasa

 Sikkim offers good trekking country.
 Among the popular trek routes are the Local Trek (Pelling - Kechopalri Lake - Yuksam - Tashiding - Pelling) and the more challenging Dzongri to Goecha La trek.
 White river rafting is possible on the Tista and Rangit rivers.

 How To Reach Sikkim

 |Gangtok is a three to four hour journey from Siliguri by road.
 Gangtok also can be reached by helicopter from Bagdogra.
 Bagdogra airport (Siliguri) has direct flights to Bengaluru, Chennai, Delhi, Dibrugarh, Hyderabad, Kolkata, Mumbai, Paro (Bhutan) and Patna.
 There are a number trains running between Kolkata and New Jalpaiguri where road transport is available to Gangtok among other places.
 Sikkim National Transport and private bus companies offer bus service between Siliguri and Gangtok.
-Sikkim's first airport is under construction at Pakyong and is expected to be operational by the end of 2017.
+Sikkim's first airport at Pakyong was opened for airline service in Oct 2018 with direct air services to Delhi and Kolkata.

 Foreigners (those who require an Indian visa) need an inner line permit to visit Sikkim.
 These are issued by all Indian missions abroad.
 The permit allows access to many parts of Sikkim.

 Books on Sikkim